Daniel Andersson (footballer, born 1977): Early career

-Andersson played for Bjärreds IF as a youngster, but joined Malmö FF in 1994.
+Andersson played for Bjärreds as a youngster, but joined Malmö in 1994.
 He gradually became a star in the Swedish league, and was bought by Italian Serie A outfit Bari.

 Bari

 Andersson enjoyed big personal success at Bari, being named captain as a foreigner at only 23 years, in his third year.
 This attracted the interest of Juventus and Fiorentina amongst other clubs, with both clubs putting bids on the table.
 Andersson was also on his way to Fiorentina, but due to their financial problems the transfer was cancelled in the last minute.

 Venezia and loans to Chievo and Ancona

 Instead he transferred to Venezia for a fee of 6 million euro, where he had an average season.
 After that he had short loan stints with Chievo and Ancona.
-In 2004, he returned to Malmö FF together with former teammate Yksel Osmanovski.
+In 2004, he returned to Malmö together with former teammate Yksel Osmanovski.

 Return to Malmö FF

-Daniel Andersson returned to Malmö FF the same year as his brother, Patrik Andersson, who was captain of the team at the time.
+Daniel Andersson returned to Malmö the same year as his brother, Patrik Andersson, who was captain of the team at the time.
 The return of both Andersson brothers was a contributing factor to the club winning the league the same year.
 When Patrik retired due to injury problems in 2005 Daniel took over the captaincy and held it until retirement.

-After having played as centre midfielder for the majority of his career he took the position as centre back from the start of the 2010 season, where he enjoyed great success consistently being one of the best players in Malmö FF that year.
+After having played as centre midfielder for the majority of his career he took the position as centre back from the start of the 2010 season, where he enjoyed great success consistently being one of the best players in Malmö that year.
 By this change he became the third Andersson family member after his father Roy and brother Patrik to captain Malmö FF from the centre back position.
-He succeeded so well with the position change that he was nominated for Swedish defender of the year and Allsvenskan player of the year after he led Malmö FF to their 16th Swedish Championship.
+He succeeded so well with the position change that he was nominated for Swedish defender of the year and Allsvenskan player of the year after he led Malmö to their 16th Swedish Championship.

-On 29 October 2011, Andersson announced that he would focus on his forthcoming coaching career as one of the three assistant managers for Malmö FF but emphasized that he would continue to play for the club when he was needed.
-On 15 December 2011, he played his last match for Malmö FF as player only in the away match against Austria Wien in the final fixture of the group stage of the 2011–12 UEFA Europa League.
+On 29 October 2011, Andersson announced that he would focus on his forthcoming coaching career as one of the three assistant managers for Malmö but emphasized that he would continue to play for the club when he was needed.
+On 15 December 2011, he played his last match for Malmö as player only in the away match against Austria Wien in the final fixture of the group stage of the 2011–12 UEFA Europa League.
 Due to injury problems with the clubs younger defenders Andersson played 16 of 30 matches in the 2012 season, most of these matches were played before the summer break.
 His last match as a professional player was an away fixture against IF Elfsborg on 12 August 2012.
 On 16 November Andersson announced the end of his professional playing career to be able to fully focus on his coaching duties.